We help you make investments that matter. Here are the details.

 What types of investments does CoPower offer?

-CoPower Green Bonds are fixed income products and are backed only by senior, secured loans (debt investments) to projects that are already built and operational, thereby mitigating risk for investors.
+CoPower Green Bonds are fixed income products and are backed by senior, secured loans (debt investments) to clean energy projects, including clean energy generation projects and energy efficiency infrastructure projects.

-For accredited, including institutional investors, CoPower also offers bespoke direct investments in opportunities that fall outside of our CoPower Green Bond investment criteria.
+For accredited investors, including institutional investors, CoPower also offers bespoke direct investments in opportunities that fall outside of our CoPower Green Bond investment criteria.
 These may include higher yielding construction finance loans and/or project equity.
 For more information please contact email@example.com.

 Who can invest?